Inversion of the attenuated momenta ray transform of planar symmetric tensors: Introduction

-In order to recover the entire tensor two types of additional data were proposed: either the transverse data as in \cite{desaiLionheart16,louis, kunyanskyetal23}, or the longitudinal ray data as in \cite{sharafutdinov_book94}.
-This work concerns the additional longitudinal data: In \cite{sharafutdinov_book94} it is shown that the entire field is uniquely determined from the combined $k^{th}$-moment ray transform for $0\leq k\leq m$; for brevity we call it the {momenta} ray transform.
-Inversion of the momenta ray transform has been the subject of recent research interests: In the Euclidean setting some inversion formulas were given in \cite{derevtsovSvetov15,derevtsovetal21}, with reconstruction for the $m=1$ case in \cite{andersson, kunyanskyetal23,fujiwaraOmogbheSadiqTamasan23}, and the recent sharp stability estimates in \cite{denisiuk}.
-In the non-Euclidean setting the unique determination result was shown for simple real analytic Riemannian manifolds in \cite{abhishekMishra}, extended to simple Riemannian surface in \cite{venkeMishraMonard19}, with inversion for $m=1$ with sources on a curve in \cite{mishra}, and stability estimates in \cite{sharafutdinov17,venkeetal19}.

-Different from the works above, in here we present a reconstruction method, which recovers $\bbf$ from momenta ray transform in fan-beam coordinates.
-Specific to the Euclidean plane, our method is based on Bukhgeim's theory of $A$-analyticity \cite{bukhgeimBook}, developed in \cite{sadiqTamasan01,sadiqScherzerTamasan,sadiqTamasan23} and extended here to a system of inhomogeneous Bukhgeim-Beltrami equations.
-In addition, we also consider the case of the attenuated momenta ray transform.
-It should be mentioned that the attenuated Doppler transform in the Euclidean plane is known to determine the entire field in subdomains where the attenuation is positive \cite{bal04, kazantsevBukhgeimJr07, tamasan07}.
+In order to recover the entire tensor, three types of additional data have been proposed: some longitudinal ray data as in \cite{sharafutdinov_book94}, some transverse data as in \cite{desaiLionheart16,louis, kunyanskyetal23}, or a mixture of the two types \cite{derevtsov23}.
+This work concerns the longitudinal data case: In \cite{sharafutdinov_book94} it is shown that the entire field is uniquely determined from the combined $k^{th}$-moment ray transform for $0\leq k\leq m$; for brevity we call it the {momenta} ray transform.
+Inversion of the momenta ray transform has been the subject of recent research interests: in the Euclidean setting some inversion formulas were given in \cite{derevtsovSvetov15,derevtsovetal21}, with reconstruction for the $m=1$ case in \cite{andersson, kunyanskyetal23}, and the recent sharp stability estimates in \cite{denisiuk}.
+In the non-Euclidean setting the unique determination result was shown for simple real analytic Riemannian manifolds in \cite{abhishekMishra}, extended to simple Riemannian surface in \cite{venkeMishraMonard19}, with inversion for $m=1$ and sources on a curve in \cite{mishra}, and stability estimates in \cite{sharafutdinov17,venkeetal19}.
+Since we also consider the attenuated case, it should be mentioned that the $0$-moment attenuated Doppler transform in the Euclidean plane is known to uniquely determine the entire field in subdomains where the attenuation is positive \cite{bal04, kazantsevBukhgeimJr07, tamasan07}; note, however, that those methods become unstable for small attenuation.

+Different from the above referenced works, herein we give a reconstruction method that recovers the entire $\bbf$ without appealing to the Helmholtz decomposition; in bounded domains this is an advantage that avoids the ambiguity of a harmonic potential.
+Our approach considers a new inverse source problem for a weakly coupled system of transport equations, which we solve by an extension of Bukhgeim's theory of $A$-analyticity \cite{bukhgeimBook}.
+Stability estimates for the reconstruction require new higher order a priori estimates for solutions of the Bukhgeim-Beltrami equation.
+Of independent interest, these estimates introduce a new analytical tool; see Section \ref{sec:estimate_BBE}.

+In the end we present the results obtained by applying the reconstruction method to three numerical examples in the $m=1$ (Doppler) case.
+The analysis of the numerical algorithms involved is subject to a separate discussion.